 DIRECTED BY CODY ESTLE

-Hassan is a Somali-American Super Shuttle driver in Minneapolis, struggling to make ends meet as more and more of his customers switch to Uber and Lyft.
+Hassan is a Somali-American airport shuttle driver in Minneapolis, struggling to make ends meet as more and more of his customers switch to Uber and Lyft.
 So when a stranded teenager at the airport pays Hassan to take him to Chicago, it seems like it’s worth the risk.
 Until it isn't.
 A claustrophobic thriller about privilege, paranoia, and the assumptions we make about one another.